Kong/docs.konghq.com/src/gateway/upgrade.md

 {:.important}
 > **Important**:
+TODO confirm this, and if false, remove this line.
+If true we need to change all the below documentation to reference EE-only instructions...
 * For 3.0.x, the blue-green migration option is only available for {{site.ee_product_name}} users.
 Blue-green migration between major versions is not available in open-source Gateway environments.
 For {{site.ce_product_name}}, [install 3.0.x on a fresh data store](#install-30x-on-a-fresh-data-store).
 * There is a known issue with migrating 2.8.x.x to 3.0.0.0.
-It is planned to be fixed in the next 2.8.x release.
+It is planned to be fixed in the next 2.8.x.x release.
 If you need to upgrade to 3.0.0.0, either wait for the fix release, or [install 3.0.x on a fresh data store](#install-30x-on-a-fresh-data-store).

 The migrations are designed so that there is no need to fully copy